+Just dip the cloth into the fluid and run it over the track head.
 I covered this on my YouTube channel here.

-- Involving slightly more physical effort (but not much), the gurus at New Railway Modellers suggest using track rubber.
-Available from approximately £5 via Amazon or model railway hobbyist stores, just rub your rail track over with this to shift stubborn dirt.
+Involving slightly more physical effort (but not much), the gurus at New Railway Modellers suggest using track rubber.
+This is arguably the most common technique used by most modellers.

 That’s 3 budget tips from model railway forums, what are your favourite techniques?

 Picture credit, Orin Zebest

-Disclaimer: Some links on this page will take you to Amazon through which you can buy the products mentioned.
-These links are made under the Amazon affiliate scheme which means that although the price to you doesn't change I get commission on the orders you place.
+Affiliate notice: Some links on this page will take you to carefully selected businesses, including Hornby, B&Q, Rapid Online, Amazon, eBay, Scale Model Scenery and Element Games, through which you can buy products mentioned.
+These links are made under their affiliate schemes which means that although the price to you doesn't change I get a small commission on the orders you place.
 Please see the disclaimer for more details.